loorke/fp/README.md

 # Functional programming library built with Go generics

-This package introduce some common functional programming functions as well as their indexed versions.
-Implemented functions and types are inspired by Haskell Prelude.
+This library introduces various functional programming miscellaneous that are useful in a number of scenarious.
+It aims to both provide some long-awaited sugar and examine the limits of recentely introduced Go generics.
+Implemented functions and types are partially inspired by Haskell Prelude.

 - reduce (foldl)
 - map
 - filter
 - zip
 - find
-- Curried comparisment functions: Eq, NEq, Lt, LtEq, Gt, GtEq
+- Predicates and curried comparisment functions: IsZero, Eq, NEq, Lt, LtEq, Gt, GtEq
-- Zero value and length predicates: LenS, LenM, EmptyS, NotEmptyS, EmptyM, NotEmptyM, Zero, NotZero
 - all
 - any
 - minimum